Learn a thing or two about human rewilding

 Monbiot’s words remind us why it’s not possible to discuss human rewilding without looking at its source, which is about restoring an area of land to its natural uncultivated state.

-Successful rewilding projects include the reintroduction of wolves to Yellowstone Park in the US, tree restoration in Glen Moriston, Scotland, and an on-going project in Jukajoki, Finland, where a heavily damaged catchment area in the country’s north is home to state-of-the-art ecological restoration that includes an internationally recognised wetland and a bird habitat.
+Successful rewilding projects include the reintroduction of wolves to Yellowstone Park in the US and tree restoration in Glen Moriston, Scotland.
+An on-going project in Jukajoki, Finland is being carried out by the Snowchange Cooperative whereby a heavily damaged catchment area in the country’s north is home to state-of-the-art ecological restoration that includes an internationally recognised wetland and a bird habitat.

 “If we want to protect biodiversity and stop the extinction wave, it’s not enough to protect existing small patches, but larger areas need to be returned to a natural state.
 Climate change increases the pressure on wild nature and threatens biodiversity.
-Having more diverse natural areas will help nature to adapt to the rapid change,” says Aino Tuominen, the founder of Rewilding Finland.
+Having more diverse natural areas will help nature to adapt to the rapid change,” she says.

-Rewilding Finland, which is part of Rewilding Europe, aims to rebuild nature’s own processes such as maintaining meadows and pastures and protecting threatened species such as wild forest reindeer, muskox, and the iconic wisent.
+Rewilding Finland aims to rebuild nature’s own processes such as maintaining meadows and pastures and protecting threatened species such as wild forest reindeer, muskox, and the iconic wisent.

 And while taking care of the nature around us is crucial in itself, it also directly benefits us humans.